Skip to content

 Hemp cultivation now operates at an entirely new scale — one that makes automation a must.
 Our engineers are hard at work to meet the scaling demand with equipment that’s larger, quicker, and specifically tailored to the tasks of hemp cultivators.

-Hemp Dry Trimmer
+Hemp Dry Trimmers

 Hemp Processing and Milling